ymin17/yellowcake/content/pages/components.md

   ### Aesthetic & Directing Philosophy

-  Communication and harmony are the key for everything.
+  Communication and harmony are the keys to everything.

   ### Education